harryrabin/bun-patchbay/README.md

 limitation, PatchBay exposes a home-rolled and easy-to-use cookie API for you, which under the hood maintains a single cookie called `__PBCookie` containing JSON text of all the cookies you set.

-If you pack your static assets with PatchBay using the `launch` or `build` scripts, webpack's default config will inject the necessary code to keep cookies working on the client completely transparently, whether they are served by PatchBay or by a dedicated static asset host.
-See [Advanced Usage](#advanced-usage) for more details on webpack config with PatchBay.
+If you bundle your static assets with PatchBay using the `build` script, the included webpack config will inject the necessary code to keep cookies working on the client completely transparently, whether they are served by PatchBay or by a dedicated static asset host.
+See [Building](#building) for more details on webpack config with PatchBay.

 <sup>(To make the magic happen, PatchBay uses a little package called [cookie-interceptor](https://github.com/keqingrong/cookie-interceptor),
 which only supports a single instance; so, on the off chance you need to use it for your app, the instance is exposed